Electrostatics/electrostatics.github.io/docs/index.md

 environments, and give you some advice on participating in the future development of Jekyll itself.

-## What are APBS and PDB2PQR hello world?
+## What are APBS and PDB2PQR?

 <!-- TODO:  Add links to APBS and PDBPQR -->
 APBS (Adaptive Poisson-Boltzmann Software) and PDB2PQR are software packages designed to help you analyze the solvation properties of small and macro-molecules such as proteins, nucleic acids, and other complex systems.
 <!-- TODO:  Finish this with a description of APBS and PDB2PQR with links to PB equation overview, etc. -->

+## Register for an Account

+Before downloading the software or using our webserver, please [register](https://spreadsheets.google.com/viewform?hl=en&formkey=dHFpa3Nvcnl0cjR1U3g3UTdSYU1pWWc6MA) and create an account.
+PDB2PQR funding is dependent on your support for continued development and support.

 ## ProTips™, Notes, and Warnings